Build Guide

 - Your board must be no larger than 20x70 mm.

-- Your board must have rounded corners.
+- Your board must have rounded corners with 3 mm radius.

 - Your board must only have two copper layers (top and bottom).